laravel/docs/security.md

 		$m->subject('Your Password Reminder');
 	});

 You may also have noticed that we are returning the results of the `remind` method directly from a route.
 By default, the `remind` method will return a `Redirect` to the current URI.
-If an error occurred while attempting to reset the passowrd, the `error` variable will be flashed to the session, as well as a `reason`, which can be used to extract a language line from the `reminders` language file.
+If an error occurred while attempting to reset the password, an `error` variable will be flashed to the session, as well as a `reason`, which can be used to extract a language line from the `reminders` language file.
 So, your password reset form view could look something like this:

 	@if (Session::has('error'))
 		{{ trans(Session::get('reason')) }}